adityapandeyz/adiyogi_wallpaper_app/README.md

 Adiyogi: The Source of Yoga
 Over 15,000 years ago, predating all religion, Adiyogi, the first Yogi, transmitted the science of Yoga to his seven disciples, the Saptarishis.
 He expounded 112 ways through which human beings can transcend their limitations and reach their ultimate potential.
 Adiyogi’s offerings are tools for individual transformation, as individual transformation is the only way to transform the world.
 His fundamental message is that “in is the only way out” for human wellbeing and liberation.

-Our App provides the best quality Adiyogi wallpapers available.
+App provides the best quality Adiyogi wallpapers available.

 ## Screenshots